Public Relations Degree and Career Guide

 - Costs less

 However, an online degree may not be suitable for everyone.
-It requires a high level of self-discipline and there’s little face-to-face interaction.
-If you do decide to enroll in an online program, make sure it’s accredited by a recognized accrediting agency as many of them are low quality and unaccredited.
+It requires a high level of self-discipline, and there’s little face-to-face interaction.
+If you decide to enroll in an online program, make sure a recognized accrediting agency accredits it as many of them are low quality and unaccredited.

 What public relations degree jobs are available to graduates?